-The Plan is designed to provide for the use of Tax Increment Financing as one tool to facilitate investment and reinvestment within the Area.
-However, in addition to tax increment financing, LIFT shall be authorized to finance implementation of the Plan by any method authorized by the Act.
-LIFT is committed to making a variety of strategies and mechanisms available which are financial, physical, market and organizational in nature.
-It is the intent of this Plan to use the tools either independently or in various combinations.
-Given the obstacles associated with redevelopment, LIFT recognizes that it is imperative that solutions and resources be put in place which are comprehensive, flexible and creative.
-Finally, LIFT may contract with the City to administer various incentives.
+This Amended Plan is designed to provide for the use of TIF as one tool to facilitate investment and reinvestment within the Area.
+However, in addition to tax increment financing, LIFT shall be authorized to finance implementation of this Amended Plan by any method authorized by the Act.
+Given the obstacles associated with redevelopment, LIFT recognizes that it is imperative that solutions and available resources are comprehensive, flexible and creative.
+To this end, LIFT is committed to making a variety of strategies and mechanisms available which are financial, physical, market and organizational in nature, since it is the intent of this Amended Plan to use the tools either independently or in various combinations.
+If not available through LIFT, the Authority LIFT may contract with the City to administer specific incentives.